Privacy statement online

 - websites from which the user's system accesses the Afrika and Übersee website

 - websites that are accessed by the user's system via our website

 We collect the data for technical purposes in order to display our website and ensure stability and security.
 The legal basis for the data processing is Article 6 para 1 (f) General Data Protection Regulation (GDPR), as for the mentioned purposes our legitimate interest prevails at this point.
-The log files are stored for seven days, afterwards the data is anonymized and stored for one year for evaluation of error logs, which log erroneous page views, and internal statistics applications.
+The log files are stored for 28 days, afterwards the data is anonymized and stored for one year for evaluation of error logs, which log erroneous page views, and internal statistics applications.

 b.
 Registration and Publication

 The collection of the authors' personal data is based on Art.
 6 (1) b GDPR, as this is necessary for the conclusion and performance of the underlying author contract.